UK Citizenship / Naturalisation

-In short, if an applicant has any “unspent convictions” when applying for citizenship the application will normally be refused.
+In short, an applicant usually cannot have any “unspent convictions” when applying for citizenship.
 Most convictions become “spent” after a set period of time passes.
 This has proved a major hindrance for many applicants who may only have been convicted of a minor offence.

-Also, the UK Border Agency may conduct checks into an applicant’s financial background to see that they pay tax and National Insurance.
+Also, the Home Office may conduct checks into an applicant’s financial background to see that they pay tax and National Insurance.

 All civil proceedings resulting in a court order or any bankruptcy proceedings also need to be declared.